Nickversion2/CSSBattle-Daily-targets-repo/Readme.md

 ## My Solutions

-This repository contains my personal solutions to CSSBattle daily targets from 2025.
+This repository contains my personal solutions to CSSBattle daily targets from 2025,
+as well as some top submissions from other players that I found interesting or inspiring.

+Many thanks to the more experienced CSS battlers.
+I've learned a lot by studying their techniques and creative approaches.

 ## 🌟 Notable Solutions